morabicit/onboarding/README.md

 - **Database**: h2 is used to store all entities and data.
 - **ORM Framework**: Hibernate is used for interacting with the database.
 - Entities are mapped to database tables using **Java Persistence API (JPA)** annotations.
+- **A script file** used to populate SKU data on app startup in the path 'src/main/resources/data.sql'

 ---